PoisotLab/ms_straight_lines/manuscript.md

-## explanation of shifted Beta Binomial distribution
+## explanation of shifted beta-binomial distribution

 <!-- tk: move this 2nd order polynomail down to where it actually features in an argument